UK economy enters recession after record 20% slump | DW | 12.08.2020

 The economic decline was concentrated in April — the peak of lockdown.

-The ONS said the economy bounced back in June as the government started to relax coronavirus restrictions on movement
+The ONS said the economy bounced back in June as the government started to relax coronavirus restrictions.

-Non-essential retailers in England including clothes shops and bookstores reopened their doors on June 15.
+Non-essential retailers in England, including clothes shops and bookshops, reopened their doors on June 15.

 "The economy began to bounce back in June with shops reopening, factories beginning to ramp up production and house-building continuing to recover," Athow said.
 But "Despite this, gross domestic product (GDP) in June still remains a sixth below its level in February, before the virus struck," he added.

-The UK's service, which makes up four fifths of the economy, suffered the biggest quarterly decline on record.
+The UK's service sector, which makes up four fifths of the economy, suffered the biggest quarterly decline on record.
 Car manufacturing, meanwhile, faced its slowest production rate since 1955.

 Some 1.2 million employers have taken advantage of the government's Coronavirus Job Retention Scheme to furlough 9.6 million people at a cost to the government of 33.8 billion pounds ($44 billion, €38 billion).